 Beyond networking opportunities, what are other reasons for the success of social physician recruitment?

 Social recruiting via Doximity Talent Finder makes it much easier to approach candidates.
 Plus, it's far less intrusive than phone calls or mass emails.
-Social profiles are also a treasure trove of information about candidates.
+Online professional profiles are also a treasure trove of information about candidates.
 Don’t just skim a physician’s Doximity member profile, check to ensure their skills, interests, presentations, and/or publications are relevant to your opportunities.
 This is sourcing at its finest.

 Data is key to social recruiting

-Analytics – the practice of gathering electronic data from social media and then analyzing it in order to determine what works best – enables you to know what’s working and what’s not working.
+Analytics – the practice of gathering electronic data and then analyzing it in order to determine what works best – enables you to know what’s working and what’s not working.
 Without analytics, you’re not able to optimize the return on investment (in time or hard costs) for your efforts.

-Click-Through Rate or CTR is one critical metric that allows you to measure engagement based on which candidates click on a specific job opportunity.
+Click-Through Rate (or CTR) is one critical metric that allows you to measure engagement based on which candidates click on a specific job opportunity.
 The CTR of a job post or Doximity DocMail, for instance, will help you understand which headlines or subject lines are working.
 CTRs offer insight on which messages or calls to action are most effective – or not effective at all.

 Social recruiting is critical for attracting passive job seekers